StevenPatrickFlynn/StevenPatrickFlynn.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am a Research Fellow in mathematics at University College London.
+I am a Research Fellow in mathematics at University College London funded by  EPSRC Early Career Fellowship: EP/V001760/1 (P.I.
+[Jeffry Galkowski](https://www.ucl.ac.uk/~ucahalk/)).

 From September 2023 to September 2024 I was a  Postdoctoral Researcher in mathematics at the Universitá di Padova funded by the STARS Project "New directions in sub-Riemannian geometry: submanifolds, curvature bounds,